 I offer a confidential place for you to talk without judgement and be the real you.
 For me the most important aspect of counselling is the relationship with the person sitting opposite me.
 By being open, accepting and honest in the relationship between us, it gives you the choice to create the life you want and be the person you want to be.
 I believe that you are the expert on your life and know the answers inside you.
 I seek to offer positive change to the thought process.

-- Feeling depressed, stressed or having anxiety issues
+- Feeling depressed, stressed or having anxiety issues, generalised anxiety disorder,

 - Feeling sad